Tennessee's 1st congressional district: History

+The 1st district was one of four districts in Tennessee whose congressmen did not resign when Tennessee seceded from the Union in 1861.
+Thomas Amos Rogers Nelson was reelected as a Unionist to the Thirty-seventh Congress, but he was arrested by Confederate troops while en route to Washington, D.C. and taken to Richmond.
+Nelson was paroled and returned home to Jonesborough, where he kept a low profile for the length of his term.

-Due to these factors, this area supported the Union over the Confederacy in the Civil War, and identified with the Republican Party after Tennessee was readmitted to the Union in 1867, electing candidates representing the Unionist Party—a merger of Republicans and pro-Union Democrats—both before and after the war.
+Due to these factors, this area — except for "Little Confederacy" Sullivan County, with its deep ties to neighboring Virginia — supported the Union over the Confederacy in the Civil War, and identified with the Republican Party after Tennessee was readmitted to the Union in 1866, electing candidates representing the Union Party — a merger of Republicans and pro-Union Democrats — both before and after the war.
 This allegiance has continued through good times and bad ever since, with Republicans dominating every level of government.
 While a few Democratic pockets exist in the district's urban areas, they are not enough to sway the district.
 Since 1898, Democrats have only crossed the 40 percent barrier twice, in 1962 and 1976.

 The district's Republican bent is no less pronounced at the presidential level.
 It was one of the few areas of Tennessee where Barry Goldwater did well in 1964.
-Indeed, Johnson and Washington counties are among the few counties in the country to have never supported a Democrat for president.
+Johnson, Carter, Unicoi, Washington, Cocke, Sevier, and Hancock Counties are among the few counties in the country to have never supported a Democrat for president since the Civil War.
 Franklin D. Roosevelt turned in respectable showings in the district during his four runs for president, as did Jimmy Carter in 1976.
-However, Carter is the last Democrat to come close to carrying any county in the district.
+However, Carter is the last Democrat to carry any county in the district, and apart from Sullivan County, which, except in the Catholicism-dominated 1928 election, was consistently Democratic up to 1948, and Hamblen County in the 1976 election, no county in the present district has backed a Democrat for president since 1940.

 The district typically gives its congressmen very long tenures in Washington; indeed, it elected some of the few truly senior Southern Republican congressmen before the 1950s.
 Only nine people have represented it since 1921.
 Two of them, B. Carroll Reece and Jimmy Quillen, are the longest-serving members of the House in Tennessee history.
-Reece held the seat for all but six years from 1921 and 1961, while Quillen held it from 1963 to 1997.
+Reece held the seat for all but six years from 1921 to 1961, while Quillen held it from 1963 to 1997.

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: